learn-co-curriculum/map-state-to-props-readme/README.md

 __React__ and __Redux__ libraries could not properly communicate to each other to specify that a change in the store's state occurred.
 Luckily, we can use the __React Redux__ library to get React and Redux talking to one another.
-Normally, to install Redux into a React application, you need to install two packages, `redux` and `react-redux`, by running `npm install redux && npm install react-redux`.
-These are already included in this lesson's `package.json` file, so all you need to do is run `npm install && npm start` to get started.
+The `redux` and `react-redux` packages are already included in this lesson's `package.json` file, so all you need to do is run `npm install && npm start` to get started.